Uniswap/router-sdk/README.md

-# Alpha software

-The latest version of the SDK is used in production in the Uniswap Interface, but it is considered Alpha software and may contain bugs or change significantly between patch versions.
-If you have questions about how to use the SDK, please reach out in the `#dev-chat` channel of the Discord.
-Pull requests welcome!

-# Uniswap Swap Router SDK

-This SDK is meant to facilitate interactions with the contracts in [swap-router-contracts](https://github.com/Uniswap/swap-router-contracts).
+# @uniswap/router-sdk - Now at `Uniswap/sdks`

+All versions after 1.9.0 of this SDK can be found in the [SDK monorepo](https://github.com/Uniswap/sdks/tree/main/sdks/router-sdk)!
+Please file all future issues, PR’s, and discussions there.

+### Old Issues and PR’s

+If you have an issue or open PR that is still active on this SDK in this repository, please recreate it in the new repository.
+Some existing issues and PR’s may be automatically migrated by the Uniswap Labs team.